HumphreyBoaGart/grackle/bin/grapp.md

 ### `grapp php-setup|php-off|php-on`
 - ~~Sets up/disables/enables php access for app~~
+- `grapp php-setup` needs to automatically populate pool config with app's domain name where necessary

 ### `grapp fix-perms|fix-perms-deep`
 - ~~Two levels of permissions fixing scripts that can be called manually or automatically~~